-Description The property comprises a purpose built ground floor flat contained within a four storey tenemental building.
-Accommodation Entrance Hallway, Living Room, Bedroom, Kitchen, Bathroom and Study Room Gross internal floor area (m2) 40 or thereby Neighbourhood and location The property forms part of an established residential area lying to the south west of Edinburgh city centre.
-Surrounding properties are broadly comparable and local facilities and amenities are available nearby.
-Age It is estimated the tenement was constructed around 1890.
-Weather It was dry and clear at the time of inspection.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney heads appear to be of rendered brick construction.
+Description The subject property comprises a basement level flat within a four storey plus basement level tenement block.
+Accommodation Entrance Hallway, Kitchen open plan to Living Room, Bedroom and Bathroom Gross internal floor area (m2) 43 or thereby Neighbourhood and location The subjects are located within the Stockbridge area of Edinburgh where surrounding properties vary in terms of age, style and type.
+All local facilities and amenities are available nearby.
+Age 1890 approx Weather Dry and sunny Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimneys are of a stone and rendered masonry construction.
+The chimineys are of a stone and rendered masonly construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof was partially inspected from street level and appear to be multi pitched and overlaid in slates incorporating valley gutters.
+No access was gained into any roof void areas.

-Roofing including roof space The roof is of pitched timber construction overlaid with slates incorporating a flat platform presumably clad with bituminous based roofing felt or similar.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are cast iron.
-Main walls Visually inspected with the aid of binoculars where main waits appropriate.
+Cast iron gutters and downpipes.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of traditional solid stone construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are replacement timber framed double glazed.
-Access door is timber.
+Windows are of a timber sash and casement single glazed type.
+The access door is of a timber variety and there are timber and glazed doors providing access into the communal garden ground. giazoa acoro providing access into the community garden ground.
 External decorations Visually inspected.
-Cast iron rainwater goods and external timbers are painted.
-Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
-There is shared access with other flats and stairwell.
-Secure entry system.
+Painted timber finishes.
+T diffica diffication.
+Conservatories / porches NOT APPLICABLE Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
+There is a communal entrance hall and stairwell.
 Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
-The property benefits from communal garden ground to the rear.
+The property benefits from a small paved section of private garden ground immediately outside the living room doors.
+Thereafter the garden grounds are understood to be communal.
+Boundaries are defined by stone walls.
 Ceilings Visually inspected from floor level.
-Ceilings are lath and plaster and plasterboard lined. grant and process and process and missing
+Presumed plasterboard.